 Before you start looking for murals in Singapore, take a look at my Singapore solo travel guide and get an overview of Singapore first.

 Here are a few additional tips before you go on a hunt for wall art in Singapore:

 - Singapore murals are everywhere!
 They are not limited to these neighbourhoods mentioned in this guide.
 All you have to do is look around and you might find the most surprising and lovely mural art in Singapore.

 - Sometimes the murals are drawn in narrow alleys.
-If you have a camera with a wide lens, that can help with capturing the street art.
+If you have a camera with a wide lens, that can help capture the street art.

 - The best way to see street art in Singapore is by walking.
-It gives you the opportunity to walk into the narrow lanes and back alleys.
+It allows you to walk into the narrow lanes and back alleys.

-- However, it is best to take MRT between neighbourhoods with mural art so you can maximize your time.
+- However, taking MRT between neighbourhoods with mural art is best to maximize your time.

 - And the best time to go is either early in the morning or late in the afternoon.
 It can be quite hot during the day in Singapore.